stempy/cloud-architecture/what-azure-devops-and-ci-provide.md

 - the build agent used to build the release, this could be a Virtual Machine, Desktop PC, or anything the build agent is running on.
 - The CD continuos delivery pipeline for the build/release
 - Source repository information such as branch and commit id for git

+This was consistent across all web applications, there were also other types of applications that provided a similar layout minus the web url's.

 I explain more in [How I setup CD/CD With Azure Devops](how-i-setup-ci-cd-with-azure-devops.md).
 Also there are a few things to consider for CI/CD itself [How to prepare for CI/CD](how-to-prepare-for-continuous-integration.md)